-- Activity/detection is lower on nights with wind, bright moonlight, or temperatures below 65 degrees F. - There is significant overlap in habitat with Pyractomena ecostata in Florida, so keep an eye out. - Checking porch lights in coastal areas with nearby intertidal wetlands may yield incidental observations. - To survey for larvae rather than adults, use the Glow-Worm Data Sheet.
+- There is significant overlap in habitat with Pyractomena ecostata in Florida, so keep an eye out. - Checking porch lights in coastal areas with nearby intertidal wetlands may yield incidental observations. - To survey for larvae rather than adults, use the Glow-Worm Data Sheet or simply disregard the flash-pattern questions on the Flashing Firefly Data Sheet.